Our first product, ASTREAS, is designed to fill the micronutrient gap in one luxurious, multisensory bite.Pre-order Astreas

 In preparation of missions to set a base on Earth’s moon, the first human interplanetary mission to Mars, and the rise of Space Tourism, the International Space Station (ISS) serves as a platform to prototype the most efficient food systems and meals in microgravity that are both delicious, resource-efficient, nutritious, and sustainable.

-By re-imagining astronaut food on the ISS, Mission: Space Food creates eating experiences that have the potential to address public health and ecological constraints on earth, seeding the eating rituals and flavours for centuries to come.
+By re-imagining astronaut food on the ISS, Mission: Space Food creates eating experiences to address the public health and ecological constraints on earth, seeding the eating rituals and flavours for centuries to come.

 Shahreen Reza is the Founder of Mission: Space Food.
 Her first start-up, PurifAid, developed cleantech using the byproduct of Scotch Whisky to decontaminate industrially polluted water in Europe, and brought it to the villages of Bangladesh to tackle the arsenic water crisis through adsorption technology.
 After her company was acquired, she worked as Deputy Head of Global Business for Palantir Technologies, a Silicon Valley start-up focused on big data integration.